 CMS Carpets (Woking) Limited, Poole Road, Woking, Surrey, GU21 6DY

-CMS Carpets (Newbury) Limited, Hambridge Road, Newbury, Berkshire, RG14 5UP
+Downs Carpets and Beds, Hambridge Road, Newbury, Berkshire, RG14 5UP

-CMS Carpets (Winchester) Limited, Winnall Trading Estate, Easton Lane, Winchester, SO23 7SL
+Downs Carpets and Beds, Winnall Trading Estate, Easton Lane, Winchester, SO23 7SL

 We would like to make sure that the data we hold about you is accurate and up to date.
 Please let us know if at any time your personal information changes.